Poker Hand Rankings: Complete Guide with Probabilities and Odds

 Odds of Hitting Three of a Kind on the Flop | 11.8% (1 in 8) | 15.35% (1 in 6.5) |

-In Texas Hold’em, the odds of being dealt Two Pair are 1 in 21.
+In Texas Hold’em, the chances of having Two Pair by the river are 1 in 21.

 Stage of the Game | Texas Hold’em Odds | Omaha Odds |